 Trick or Treat Safety Tips

 Halloween is one of the most exciting holidays — for children and adults!
-Playing dress up is always fun and free candy is awesome too.
-Safety is first though, and this Halloween you may have to consider social distancing in addition to traffic, visibility and costume safety.
-To keep this holiday on a positive note, a little pre-planning and precaution while trick-or-treating can keep everyone safe and smiling, even during a pandemic.
+Playing dress up is always fun and free candy is great, too.
+Safety is first though, and, like last Halloween, you may have to consider social distancing in addition to traffic, visibility and costume safety.
+To keep this holiday on a positive note, a little pre-planning and precaution while trick-or-treating can keep everyone safe and smiling.

 How to Trick or Treat Safely